Scarabaeus1033/NEXAH-CODEX/🪐 CODEX_COSMICA ASTROPHYSICA/Ascension Crown Grid/README.md

 This repository is part of the ongoing development of the NEXAH-CODEX, an open-field architecture integrating mathematics, geometry, physics, culture, and harmonic systems.

+## 🧠 Research & Symbolic Systems Contribution

+The Ascension Crown Grid may be read as a new form of modular knowledge synthesis — bridging mathematics, symbolic cosmology, and visual logic into a transdisciplinary system.
+As a flagship module of the NEXAH-CODEX, it demonstrates how symbolic architectures can model complex relationships between number, geometry, light, and myth in a structurally consistent and visually coherent way.
+It aims not to conclude but to resonate — inviting experimental extensions, academic dialogue, and open exploration.

 ⸻

 ✍️ Credits